Account settings and security

 ## Plan Selection

 Now it's time to [choose your plan](https://phare.io/pricing).
-There's only two options: Hobby (free) and Scale (paid).
+There are only two options: Hobby (free) and Scale (paid).
 Both plans pack the same powerful features, but the Hobby plan comes with more restricted usage limits.
-Don't worry about commitment, you can change or upgrade your plan whenever you need to.
+No long-term commitment is required, and plan changes or upgrades are available anytime.

-Stripe is a trusted payment processor used by some of the biggest companies in the world.
-They are [PCI compliant](https://docs.stripe.com/security) and have a strong track record of security.
+Paddle is a trusted merchant of record.
+They are [PCI & SOC 2 compliant](https://security.paddle.com/) and have a strong track record of security.

 ## Project Creation